Larktale Coast Review

 Should You Buy the Larktale Coast?

 It's not often that full-size contenders come with a cup holder and snack tray.
 Typically, these accessories are additional purchases; if a manufacturer offers them.
 However, the Larktale answers the call by providing a little extra within its reasonable price.
-But, beyond this perk, the Larktale doesn't bring much to the competition.
+But, the Larktale doesn't bring much to the competition beyond this perk.
 In fact, we felt disappointed by its limited storage, below-average maneuverability, and hard-to-fold design.
 Therefore, given the option to select this stroller or not, we would pass.
 Other strollers in our lineup might not include these accessories but bring along a happier user experience for the same price.

 What Other Full-Size Strollers Should You Consider?

 The Baby Jogger City Mini 2 is undoubtedly worth considering over the Larktale.
 It's cheaper yet a step up in ease of use and maneuverability.
 It's an attractive everyday option, as long as you can say goodbye to the cup holder and snack tray.
-Perhaps use a kid-friendly sippy cup and snack container instead.
+Perhaps use a kid-friendly sippy cup and one of our favorite snack catchers instead.

 Honest, objective reviews.
 Led by a Pediatrician.